 services as requested by alleged victims of sexual violence.
 Although a legally recognized privilege may not attach to these roles, the university respects the alleged victim’s expectations of privacy to the extent permissible by law while still ensuring

 compliance with other reporting obligations.
 Individuals authorized to have confidentiality are required to report the nature, date, time, and general location of an allegation of sexual misconduct to the Title IX coordinator.
 Please review Individuals Appointed with Confidentiality, 2019–20.

 By virtue of their job or position function, Campus Security Authorities (CSAs) are required to report crimes that have been brought to their attention.
 For more information, and a complete list of individuals/organizations identified

 as such, please visit the IUP Office of Public Safety.

 When there’s a report of sexual discrimination or sexual misconduct, the university will:

 The Title IX coordinator ensures that support resources and process options are provided, and is responsible for monitoring investigations and outcomes of complaints.
-The Social Equity and Title IX Office works with the Office of Student Conduct, the
+The Social Equity and Title IX Office works with the Office of Student Support and Community Standards, the

 Office of Human Resources, and the University Police to assure compliance with Title IX and other requirements.